Who We Are

-Charles Lago (President) is a talent manager, and film and theater producer.
-He is currently personal manager to actors and has over the past few years managed (or currently manages) well known actors such as Tom Sizemore, Doug Hutchison, Robert Lasardo, Sally Kellerman, Bud Cort, David Proval, Britt Ekland as well as to personalities, Heidi Fliess, George Christie (former leader of The Hells Angels), Josh Flagg (BRAVO TV star), and musicians Bertie Higgins and Tim “Slim Man” Camponeschi to name a few.
+Charles Lago (CEO/President) is a talent manager, and film and theater producer.
+He is currently personal manager to actors and has over the past few years managed (or currently manages) well known actors such as Tom Sizemore, Doug Hutchison, Robert Lasardo, Sally Kellerman, Bud Cort, David Proval, Britt Ekland as well as to personalities, Richard Hatch (Winner Survivor Season 1) Courtney Stodden (Social Media Influencer) Heidi Fliess, George Christie (former leader of The Hells Angels), Josh Flagg (BRAVO TV personality), and musician Bertie Higgins.

 Christopher Johnson (COO/CFO/Publishing)

 Chris Johnson is a business executive, book publisher, and theater producer.
 As a publisher, he has published John W. Dean’s Blind Ambition: The End of the Story, BravoTV personality Josh Flagg’s Million Dollar Agent, Hollywood mega Producer Jonathan D. Krane’s The Art & Science of Filmmaking and School Emergency Management: A Practical Approach to Implementation written by Jeff Kaye.